qiskit-community/qiskit-experiments/CONTRIBUTING.md

 The `stable/*` branches should only receive changes in the form of bug fixes.

-#### Proposing a new experiment
+### Proposing a new experiment

-If there is an experiment you would like to see as part of this package, you can write a new experiment proposal by creating an issue
+If there is an experiment you would like to see as part of this package, you can write a new experiment proposal by creating a new experiment proposal issue.
+The issue template will ask you to fill in details about the experiment type, protocol, analysis, and implementation, which will give us the necessary information to decide whether the experiment is feasible to implement and useful to include in the package library.